aitoehigie/phoenix-full-stack-work-sample/notes.md

  ## What I built
  - Created an app_status function that queries the GraphQL endpoint for information about the applications belonging to the authenticated user.
 - I added application, deployment, and instance sections to the show.html.heex live templates.
 These sections are used to display more information about each application.
+- Created a live component to display the application information.
+This live component queries the graphql API for data and ensures that the dashboard always displays current information about applications.

 ## What I did not not build
 I built all the required features of the project.